-15.6.2.2534 [UNDEFINED] "bracket-undefined" TOOLS EXT Compilation: Perform the execution semantics given below.
+15.6.2.2534 [UNDEFINED]

+"bracket-undefined"

-Execution: (" $\langle spaces \rangle$ name ... " -- flag)
+Execution: (" $\langle spaces \rangle name \dots$ " -- flag)

 Skip leading space delimiters.
 Parse name delimited by a space.
 Return a false flag if name is the name of a word that can be found (according to the rules in the system's FIND); otherwise return a true flag.
 [UNDEFINED] is an immediate word.